ivanthesexy/fissh/README.md

 no purpose

 ## usage
-either downlaod pre-built files or build the thing yourself with .net 6
+either downlaod pre-built files from releases or build the thing yourself with .net 6

 ## build
 requires .net 6.0 sdk